-The Association has entered into a contract for rental space at one convention center for a future convention.
+The Association has entered into contracts for rental space at various convention centers for future conventions.

 In the ordinary course of business, the Association is a party to legal proceedings, the outcome of which, individually and in the aggregate, is not expected to be material to the Association's business or financial condition.